LADY: Linear Attention for Autonomous Driving Efficiency without Transformers: Related Works

 \subsection{End-to-End Autonomous Driving}

-By leveraging advances in perception and computational resources, end-to-end autonomous driving approaches can directly map raw sensor data to feasible trajectories.
-Following the taxonomy of~\cite{jiang2025transdiffuser}, current approaches fall into three main categories: regression-based approaches, scoring-based approaches, and diffusion-based approaches.
+Leveraging rapid advancements in perception algorithms and computational hardware, end-to-end autonomous driving has emerged as a promising paradigm, mapping raw sensor inputs directly to feasible trajectories.
+Following the taxonomy established in~\cite{jiang2025transdiffuser}, contemporary approaches can be categorized into three primary streams: regression-based, scoring-based, and diffusion-based paradigms.

-Regression-based approaches~\cite{chitta2022transfuser,hu2023planning,ye2023fusionad,jiang2023vad,yuan2024drama} predict a trajectory in an auto-regressive fashion.
-UniAD~\cite{hu2023planning} integrates multiple perception tasks—such as object detection and semantic segmentation—into a unified planning network, demonstrating the great potential of end-to-end autonomous driving.
-Transfuser~\cite{chitta2022transfuser} fuses camera and LiDAR features at multiple scales to generate a feasible trajectory via an auto-regressive paradigm and has become a standard baseline on the NAVSIM benchmark~\cite{dauner2024navsim}, which aligns open-loop and closed-loop evaluation metrics and provides a public evaluation server for end-to-end planning.
+\textbf{Regression-based approaches}~\cite{chitta2022transfuser,hu2023planning,ye2023fusionad,jiang2023vad,yuan2024drama} typically predict a single deterministic trajectory in an auto-regressive manner.
+UniAD~\cite{hu2023planning} unifies multiple perception tasks—including object detection and semantic segmentation—into a unified planning network, demonstrating the scalability of end-to-end systems.
+Similarly, Transfuser~\cite{chitta2022transfuser} employs a multi-scale fusion of camera and LiDAR features to regress waypoints.
+It has served as a standard baseline on the NAVSIM benchmark~\cite{dauner2024navsim}, which aligns open-loop and closed-loop evaluation metrics and provides a public evaluation server for end-to-end planning.

-To capture diverse driving behaviors, scoring-based approaches~\cite{li2024hydra,chen2024vadv2,li2025hydra,guo2025ipad} generate multi-modal candidate trajectories and select the optimal trajectory using a learned or hand-crafted scoring function.
-VADv2~\cite{chen2024vadv2} extends VAD~\cite{jiang2023vad} by generating multi-modal trajectories: it scores and samples from a large, fixed vocabulary of anchor paths to improve planning performance.
-Moreover, the Hydra-MDP series~\cite{li2024hydra,li2025hydra} further refines the scoring mechanism by incorporating extra supervision from a rule-based planner, enabling the model to learn from both expert heuristics and human driving behavior in a scalable manner.
-Besides, iPad~\cite{guo2025ipad} introduces a dedicated scorer to assess the safety, efficiency, and comfort of each predicted proposal, with ground-truth scores computed following NAVSIM~\cite{dauner2024navsim}.
+\textbf{Scoring-based approaches}~\cite{li2024hydra,chen2024vadv2,li2025hydra,guo2025ipad} address the multi-modal nature of human driving by generating diverse trajectory candidates and selecting the optimal one via scoring functions.
+VADv2~\cite{chen2024vadv2} extends the regression-based VAD~\cite{jiang2023vad} by sampling from a large, fixed vocabulary of anchor paths, selecting the best maneuver based on probabilistic scores.
+The Hydra-MDP series~\cite{li2024hydra,li2025hydra} further refines this mechanism by incorporating rule-based teacher supervision, allowing the model to distill expert heuristics while learning human-like behaviors.
+Additionally, iPad~\cite{guo2025ipad} introduces a dedicated scorer to explicitly evaluate the safety, efficiency, and comfort of proposals, leveraging ground-truth metrics derived from NAVSIM~\cite{dauner2024navsim} for supervision.